reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

  In this lab, you will perform the following in M365 Defender portal:
 - Task 1: Create a Group
 - Task 2: Apply Microsoft Defender for Office 365 preset security policies
-- Task 3: Connect the Microsoft Defender for Cloud connector
-- Task 4: Activate a Microsoft Security Rule
+- Task 3: Activate a Microsoft Security Rule
-- Task 5: Manage Incidents
+- Task 4: Manage Incidents
-- Task 6: Investigate Alerts
+- Task 5: Investigate Alerts

 ## Architecture Diagram